naninovel/docs/docs/en/api/index.md

 ; Will assign 'Right' appearance to 'Bubble' printer, make is default, ; position at the center of the scene and won't hide other printers.
 @printer Bubble.Right pos:50,50 !hideOther

+; Enforce 'Wide' printer while executing nested commands.
+@printer Wide
+    Printing into 'Wide' no matter the current default printer.
+    Kohaku: I may have a linked printer, but using 'Wide' here.
+Printing into the default printer again.
+Kohaku: Using my linked printer again.
 ```

 ## processInput